dandalton1/xampp-apache-rightclick-cd/README.md

 # xampp-apache-rightclick-cd
-A right-click context-menu item helper that'll swap XAMPP's Apache's directory with a newly desired directory.
+A right-click context-menu item helper that'll swap XAMPP's Apache's directory with a newly desired directory, and then restart Apache to update its configuration.

 # Installation